 By policy of the Board of Regents, State of Iowa, a student may apply a maximum of 64 s.h. of transfer credit earned at a two-year college toward the minimum 128 s.h. required for the B.S.E.
 However, transfer credit from a two-year school in excess of 64 s.h. is used in computing grade-point average and may be used to satisfy course requirements, even though the semester hours cannot be counted toward the total required for graduation.
 A grade of C-minus or higher is required in order for transfer credit to be applied toward a degree requirement.

 For students in the College of Engineering, the substitution of an alternate course for a required course requires the approval of a petition.
-The petition/substitution form is available on the college's website or at Engineering Student Services.
-The form must be completed by a student and must be approved by a student's advisor and by the chair of the engineering program in which a student is majoring.
+The petition/substitution form is available on the college's website.
+The form must be completed by a student and must be approved by the collegiate core course chair.

-If the petition involves a required engineering core course or a general education component course, then it also must be approved by Engineering Student Services.
+If the petition involves a required engineering core course or a general education component course, then it also must be approved by the Student Development Center.
 Substitutions for required engineering core courses should be made infrequently and only under compelling circumstances.
-Substitutions of courses that are required by a student's program are governed by the faculty of that program; approval of these course substitutions is needed only from the faculty advisor and the department chair.
-All petitions must be forwarded to Engineering Student Services for inclusion in a student's permanent file.
+Substitutions of courses that are required by a student's program are governed by the faculty of that program; approval of these course substitutions is needed only from the faculty advisor; department undergraduate chair and the department chair.
+All petitions must be forwarded to the Student Development Center for inclusion in a student's permanent file.

 Students in the College of Engineering may register for a course for zero credit (audit) with the permission of the course instructor and the advisor.
 The mark of AUS (audit successful) is assigned to students registered for zero credit if attendance and performance in the course are satisfactory; if unsatisfactory, the mark of AUU (audit unsuccessful) is assigned.
 Courses completed with a mark of AUS do not meet any requirements nor do they carry any credit toward graduation.
 Auditing may not be used as a second-grade-only option.